jlfaucher/executor5-bulk/ooDialog/trunk/examples/controls/ReadMe.txt

   1.  ooDialog - Dialog Control Example Programs
   -----------------------------------------------

-  This directory contains example programs that demonstrate how to use the various dialog control objects in ooDialog.
+  This directory and subdirectory contain example programs that demonstrate how to use the various dialog control objects in ooDialog.
 It is intended that, eventually there will be an example of all the control objects.
-The programs are intended to several of the methods of the control objects.
+The programs are intended to show several of the methods of the control objects.
 This will probably cause them to be medium complex.

-    - customDrawListView.rex

-    Shows how to use a list-view with emphasis on custom draw.
-Custom draw with a list-view allows you set the text color, background color, and font for individuals list-view items.
-And when the list-view is in report view, this can be done for individual subitems of each row.
+  Many of the example programs are in dialog control subdirectories to make it easy to find examples of a specific control.
+List-view examples in the ListView subdirectory, ToolTip examples in the ToolTip subdirectory, etc..

     - fiscalReports.rex